cameronfabbri/Autoencoder/README.md

 >>> python autoencoder.py
 ```

+This will automatically download the MNIST dataset.
 Batch size is set to 1000 so you might want to change it depending on your system.
+A checkpoint is included in the `checkpoint` folder, and will automatically be loaded upon running.
+To train your own, delete the checkpoint.

 ### Results